erlwes/NotesToSystemBeepMelody/README.md

 # Example
-The script needs a BMP and a melody, specified like this, the rest is taken care of by lookup-tables and math:
+The script needs a BMP and notes to make a playable melody.
+It looks like this:

 ```PowerShell
 # Set BPM for the melody.
 This is used to calculate note and delay durations.